Collective Entity Alignment via Adaptive Features: Feature Generation

-An entity contains abundant textual information, ranging from its name, description to other attribute values in text form.
-This information can help match entities in different KGs since equivalent entities have the same semantic meaning.
-Among this information, entity name, which identifies an entity, is the most universal text form.
-Also, given two entities, comparing their names is the easiest approach to judge whether they are the same.
-Therefore, in this work we propose to utilize entity names as the source of textual information for EA.

-Entity name can be exploited both from the semantic and string similarity level.
-We first introduce \emph{semantic similarity}, as it can also work when the vocabularies of KGs differ, especially for the cross-lingual scenario.
-More specifically, we choose averaged word embeddings to capture the semantic meaning on account of its simplicity and generality.
+\myparagraph{Semantic information} Entity name can be exploited both from the semantic and string similarity level.
+We choose averaged word embeddings to capture the semantic meaning on account of its simplicity and generality.
 It does not require special training corpus, and can represent semantics in a concise and straightforward manner.
-Suppose the name of entity $e$ comprises $l$ words, $w_1, w_2,..., w_l$.
-Then the name embedding can be calculated by $ne(e) = \frac{1}{l} \sum_{i=1}^{l} \vec{w_i}$, where $\vec{w_i}$ is the word embedding of word $w_i$.
-For a KG, the name embeddings of all entities can be denoted in matrix form as $\vec N$.
+For a KG, the name embeddings of all entities can be denoted in matrix form as $\vec N$ and cosine similarity is harnessed to capture entity proximity.

-Like word embeddings, similar entity names will be placed adjacently in the entity name representation space.
-From the perspective of semantic information, given two entities $u \in G_1$ and $v \in G_2$, their similarity score can be formally defined as $Sim_t(u,v) = \frac{ \vec N(u)\cdot \vec N(v)}{\lVert \vec N(u) \rVert \lVert \vec N(v) \rVert}$, and the entity with the highest similarity score $Sim_t$ to source entity $e$ is returned as alignment result.
 We denote semantic similarity matrix as $\vec {M^n}$.
-This approach is also applicable for cross-lingual EA, where cross-lingual word embeddings would be harnessed to ensure that the entity name embeddings are in a unified embedding space.